-- Provide an organized means of circulation between the Metro station and buildings constructed on the sites; - Serve as focal points for community activities related to new development and the Metro station; - Provide a "front door" for the Metro station and adjacent development that can be easily identified;
+- Provide an organized means of circulation between the Metrorail station, planned BRT station, and buildings constructed on the sites; - Serve as focal points for community activities related to new development and the Metrorail and planned BRT stations;

+• Provide a "front door" for the Metrorail and planned BRT stations and adjacent development that can be easily identified;

-- Enhance the overall image of this area and create a special identity for the Metro station area; and - Provide a strong physical and visual relationship between the Huntington Station Shopping Center, the WMATA property development and the Metro station.
+- Enhance the overall image of this area and create a special identity for the Metrorail and planned BRT station areas; and - Provide a strong physical and visual relationship between the Huntington Station Shopping Center, the original WMATA property development, the Metrorail station and planned BRT station.

 For the entire Transit Station Area, a pedestrian circulation system is proposed to provide an interconnected system of walkways linking pedestrians to their destinations.
 This system provides new pedestrian routes, improves existing pedestrian facilities, and provides special physical treatments to enhance the pedestrian experience.
-The elements of this system are presented in Figure 33.
-In order to meet functional needs of commuters and make the walk to the Metro station more pleasant, a streetscape program should be developed and implemented for the segments of Huntington Avenue and North Kings Highway that lie within the Transit Station Area as well as for the streets defining the boundary of the Transit Development Area west of North Kings Highway.
+The elements of this system are presented in Figure 21.
+In order to meet functional needs of commuters and make the walk to the Metrorail and planned BRT stations more pleasant, a streetscape program should be developed and implemented for the segments of Huntington Avenue and North Kings Highway that lie within the Transit Station Area as well as for the streets defining the boundary of the Transit Development Area west of North Kings Highway.
 Special treatment along both sides of these streets include street trees, pedestrian level lighting, special paving, coordinated graphics and street furniture.
 Sidewalks have been recently constructed on both sides of Huntington Avenue and the programmed improvements to North Kings Highway will include sidewalks on both sides of the road.
 Streetscape design should be retrofitted into the existing rights-of-way and augment the existing and programmed sidewalks rather than require their replacement.
 Developers should be encouraged to provide this streetscape treatment as part of their new development.

-Throughout the Transit Station Area, new sidewalks and sidewalk improvements should be constructed to facilitate access between the Metro station, new development and existing neighborhoods.
+Throughout the Transit Station Area, new sidewalks and sidewalk improvements should be constructed to facilitate access between the Metrorail station and planned BRT station, new development and existing neighborhoods.

-A circuit trail is recommended for the WMATA property to provide Metro station access to the adjacent existing development without intruding upon the proposed new development.
-This trail should incorporate the pathway between Montebello and the Metro station, the proposed sidewalk on the north side of Fort Drive, and the public space around which the mixed-use development will be clustered.
+A circuit trail is recommended as shown in Figure 11 to provide Metrorail station and planned BRT station access to the adjacent existing development without intruding upon the proposed new development.
+This trail should incorporate the pathway between Montebello and the Metrorail station and planned BRT station, the proposed sidewalk on the north side of Fort Drive, and the public space around which the mixed-use development will be clustered.
 In addition to the existing connection to Montebello, new connections should be provided to the Belle Haven apartments, Biscayne Drive and Blaine Drive.